 For issues dealing with service levels (e.g. an applicant feels it is taking too long to process his/her application) and/or complaints against the conduct of someone we regulate (e.g. a complaint that a licensee or registrant may be selling to minors), these are recorded and forwarded to the appropriate person within the responsible Branch at the AGCO for review and further action.

-All feedback and complaints are kept confidential within the provisions of the Freedom of Information and Protection of Privacy Act.
+All complaints and inquiries are kept confidential within the provisions of the Freedom of Information and Protection of Privacy Act.
 However, an individual who is the subject of a complaint must be advised in order for the complaint to be fully and fairly reviewed.

 The AGCO remains committed to ensuring that an easily accessible, fair and transparent complaint process is in place, which allows our clients and the general public to voice their concerns on how we conduct our business.
-If you have any questions regarding this policy, require general information on the AGCO’s complaint process or are unsure of where to direct your complaint, please contact AGCO Customer Service at 416-326-8700, or toll free in Ontario at 1-800-522-2876, or by email to email@example.com.
+If you have any questions regarding this policy, require general information on the AGCO’s complaint process or are unsure of where to direct your complaint, please contact AGCO Customer Service.

-For more information on the AGCO’s complaints process, please read our brochure entitled: Resolving Complaints.
+For more information on the AGCO’s complaints process, see Resolving Complaints.

 Notice of Collection